-Mars generates more than $30 billion in net sales each year, thanks to its diverse revenue streams through its six business segments.
+Mars generates more than $35 billion in net sales, thanks to its diverse revenue streams through its six business segments.

+Mars opened its first new chocolate plant in 35 years in 2014 near Topeka, Kansas.
+The new $270-million facility will help to meet growing US demand for Snickers candy bars and M&M's.
 As part of its ongoing strategy, the company leverages the strength of existing brands to launch products that are extensions of popular core products.
 Indeed, Mars has been lured by the trend of sweet-and-savory foods by launching a M&M's with salted pretzel centers called M&M's Pretzel Chocolate Candies.
-The company has further expanded its M&M's brand with limited varieties such as its coconut M&M's and flavors that tie into big-screen movies.
+The company has further expanded its M&M's brand with limited varieties, such as its coconut M&M's and flavors that tie into big-screen movies.
 The candy brand, first launched in the 1940s, boasts a service for consumers to create their own custom M&M's with phrases and photos.
 Building on this service, Mars in 2011 rolled out a similar product named MyExtra for its Wrigley gum that allows consumers to customize wrappers on Extra gum packs.